GRCDEV/ArduSim/help/development.md

 * **None**.
 Completed.
 Mission based.
 This protocol simply makes the multicopters to follow a planned mission.
 * **MBCAP**.
 Completed.
 Mission based.
 It avoids collisions among multicopters that are following a planned mission, as explained in the paper [MBCAP: Mission Based Collision Avoidance Protocol for UAVs](http://dx.doi.org/10.1109/AINA.2018.00090), presented in the "Advanced Information Networking and Applications (AINA 2018)" conference.
-* **Swarm protocol**.
+* **MUSCOP**.
 Almost completed.
 Swarm based.
 It makes a swarm to follow a mission stored in one of them while keeping the formation stable.
 Furthermore, the takeoff of all the multicopters is safe until forming up in flight.
 * **Chemotaxis**.
 Almost completed.
 Single multicopter.
 It enables a multicopter to dynamically move around an area looking for a hotspot using a sensor (e.g. heat on wildfires, pollution peaks,...).
 * **Follow Me**.
 In progress.
 Swarm based.
 A swarm follows a multicopter that is manually controlled by a pilot.
 * **Fishing**.
 In progress.
 Single multicopter.
 A multicopter follows a fishing boat drawing circles over it.